Nadav-Rosenberg/CV/README.md

-## Your Name
+## Nadav Rosenberg

+Expereiced sales leader looking for technical cofounder to start a new venture.
+Been thorugh makers academy to learn how to code.
-A sentence about who and what you are.
+(A sentence about who and what you are.
 Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.)

 ## Skills